Amalidi/readme--generator/generated-ReadMe.md

   - [Tests](#tests)
   - [Questions](#questions)
   - [Github](#github)

   ## Description

-  undefined
+  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

   ## Installation
   Please follow the instructions below:

   ```
-  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+  npm run start
   ```
   ## Usage
   Once installed run the following command: